Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ---
 </details>

+> NOTE: This document is a collection of the knowledge that we have accumulated within SIG on the best practices for achieving Open Source Health.
+Its purpose within SIG is to have all this knowledge documented in one place, such that we have a shared base as consultants, and also a document that we can share with customers that are in search of concrete advice on how to get things in place for healthy open source usage.

 ## Introduction

-The purpose of this document is to collect the knowledge that we have accumulated within SIG on the best practices for achieving Open Source Health.
-The document collects all relevant information and sources that can provide concrete and actionable guidelines, hints and tips on how to achieve healthy use of open source libraries in your application.
+The purpose of this document is to provide concrete and actionable guidelines, hints and tips on how to achieve healthy use of open source libraries in your application.
 This covers how to get started, how to stay in control, and how to act when health deteriorates.
 Where applicable, we explain how Sigrid can be used to achieve this.

 ## OSH Jobs to be done
-> TODO: 'Library Management Practices' proposes these situations: new version / low activity / vulnerability detected / bug detected / functionality missing / compatibility break; perhaps add the latter?

 The guidelines and best practices have been structured based on the concept of 'jobs to be done': the idea is to look at the actual tasks that stakeholders need to conduct, and provide them with help to do those tasks.
 Jobs can embed/refer to other tasks.